inbo/wwf-lpi/README.md

 This repository contains work done by the Research Institute for Nature and Forest (INBO) for WWF Belgium to prepare biodiversity data for the calculation of a regional Living Planet Index (LPI) for Belgium (LPR-BE).

-The publication of the Belgian LPI (REF NEEDED) can be consulted here (LINK NEEDED).
+The publication of the Belgian LPI can be consulted here [LINK NEEDED]().

 The analyses presented in the publication were part of a joint effort with multiple partners (Natuurpunt, Natagora, DEMNA, Arco Van Strien and INBO).
 INBO was responsible for the preprocessing of the biodiversity data concerning grasshoppers, butterflies and moths.